modelearth/io/charts/charts.md

 Note: You may need to [Configure your VS Code Editor](https://code.visualstudio.com/docs/setup/setup-overview) so running `code .` launches the editor.
 Avoid running in io's parent folder, or your VS Code editor will not allow you to run subsequent commands inside its terminal.

+If you have not yet run `npm install` and the API to JSON download, start with the steps above.

 Next, open a command shell window within VS Code (Ctrl + \` backtick) or (View > Terminal) and type the following:

 	npm run build